asdanjer/slotcrafter/README.md

 - `lowerMSPTThreshold`: MSPT threshold below which the plugin will increase the server slots up to `maxSlots`.
 Above this Threshold the Playercap will stay the same till it hits `upperMSPTThreshold` (Default: `50.0`)
 - `upperMSPTThreshold`: The MSPT threshold above which the plugin will start to reduce the playercap to the players online preventing joining down to `minSlots` (this does not invole kicking just preventing new joins)(Default: `60.0`)
 - `updateInterval`: The time interval in seconds between each automatic update/check by the plugin.
 (Default: `60`)
 - `averageMSPTInterval`: The time frame in seconds over which the rolling average MSPT is calculated.
-Set to `0` to use Spark's 1-minute average only.
+Set to `0` to use 1-minute average only.
 Note that the number of measurements may vary.
 (Default: `600`)
 - `autoMode`: Determines whether the plugin starts in automatic mode, adjusting slots based on MSPT.
 (Default: `true`)
 - `kickmspt`: The MSPT value at which players who have opted in will be kicked.
 Set to `0` or a negative number to disable this feature.
 (Default: `70`)
 - `rejoinDelay`: The time people can still rejoin, ignoring player cap after disconnecting/losing connection.
 (Default: `120`)